-- 1> In your notebook, complete the expressions to make a list of symptoms digital addicts may suffer from.
-Then work in pairs and answer the questions below. - neck stiff mood sw__s extreme fat__e dep____n increased anx__y and irri____y bloods_t eyes lack of conc b_s under your eyes weight l or g inso__a - 1 How might the above symptoms affect a young person's daily life? - 2 Do you consider yourself to be a digital addict?
+1 😡 📝 Complete the expressions to make a list of symptoms digital addicts may suffer from.
+Then work in pairs and answer the questions below.

+neck stiff mood sw__s extreme fat__e

+dep____n increased anx__y and irri____y

+bloods_t eyes lack of conc

+b__s under your eyes weight l or g inso__a

+- 1 How might the above symptoms affect a young person's daily life? - 2 Do you consider yourself to be a digital addict?
 Why?/Why not?
-Do you know someone who is? - 3 What do you think digital detox/fasting camps are about? - 2) Read the first part of the text below and find the place where a word is missing in each line.
+Do you know someone who is? - 3 What do you think digital detox/fasting camps are about? - 2 Read the first part of the text below and find the place where a word is missing in each line.
 Then insert the correct word.
-Write the answers in your notebook.

-The statistics are nothing short frightening: teenagers are hopelessly hooked online activity, and often need medical help reconnect with reality.
-A recent survey of more than 500 adolescents revealed that those, 29% are in habit of using their phone for more than six hours a day, and 36% admitted to nodding with their device in bed.
+The statistics are nothing short frightening: teenagers are hopelessly hooked online activity and often need medical help reconnect with reality.
+A recent survey of more than 500 adolescents revealed that those, 29% are in habit of using their phone for more than six hours a day, and 36% admitted to nodding with their device bed.

-3> Read and complete the rest of the text in your notebook.
+3 Somplete the rest of the text with appropriate words.
+Put one word in each gap.

-Digital detax initiatives have been around for some time now, treating 'nomophobia' (the fear of being without your phone), or FOMO (the fear of missing out).
-So far, they have mainly catered 1 🙇 overworked and technology-dependent adults; however, currently there are more and more holiday camps designed to allow school students to combat the addiction.
-Interestingly 2 , it is often teenagers themselves who solicit help.
+Digital detox initiatives have been around for some time now, treating 'nomophobia' (the fear of being without your phone) or FOMO (the fear of missing out).
+So far, they have mainly catered 1 overworked and technology-dependent adults; however, currently there are more and more holiday camps designed to allow school students to combat the addiction.
+Interestingly 2, it is often teenagers themselves who solicit help.
 I spoke to 17-year-old Natalie, 3 addiction had got the better of her.
 She was struggling to get anything done for school, and would 4 down with colds all the time.
-When we met, she was on the 5 of signing up for a digital detax camp.
+When we met, she was on the 5 of signing up for a digital detox camp.
 After being forewarned that she 6 have to last without any access to technology for three days running, she felt it might be by 7 her toughest experience.
 Fingers crossed, Natalie!